modelutil: Field, State,

 outset that the input has non-conformable array sizes (and will

-throw an error when the arrays are used together in operations).max_shape()
+throw an error when the arrays are used together in operations).max_shape():

 Returns the shape of the array that is large enough that

-the data for all non-axis Field
+the data for all non-axis Field objects

-object can be stored in that array.Accessing subsets:
+in the State object can be stored in that array.Accessing subsets:

 These methods enable you to access subsets of the set of

-objects making up the State
+Field objects making up the State object:

-object that is a
+Creates a new State object that is a

-deep copy of the list of Field
+deep copy of the list of Field objects

-in keylist.subset(
+in keylist.subset(keylist):

-Creates a new State
+Creates a new State object that is a

-copy of the list of Field
+copy of the list of Field objects

 in keylist.
 In this copy, the data of the Field

-object are specified by reference to the original data.StateSet
+object are specified by reference to the original data.StateSet ObjectsTimestep attribute:

-timestep (the difference between
+The StateSet timestep (the difference between

-the two consecutive State
+the two consecutive States "t0" and

-is stored in the instance attribute delt
+is stored in the instance attribute delt.

 Error checking: